menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 5. An error alert is displayed stating "Field input(s) are invalid!"
 6. Select the error alert 'OK' button
 7. The 'Add Procedure' screen will be shown
-8. Select the 'done' button
+8. Select the 'Cancel' button
 9. The 'Procedures' screen will be shown
-10. There is no null procedure displayed in either pending or previous procedures tables
+10. There is no procedure with summary "Valid Summary" and null date displayed in either pending or previous procedures tables

 ### A procedure application with an empty summary will be invalid